Published:

 Ideal for | Beginners, seasonal businesses, backup | Continuous operation, high volume, receipt printing |

-Tap to Pay is especially suitable if you are just starting out, only on the road seasonally, or need an additional device for peak times.
-If you process more than CHF 1,000 per day, need to print receipts or regularly want to accept cards without NFC (for example older Maestro cards with chip), a mobile terminal is the more robust choice.
+Tap to Pay is especially suitable if you are just starting out, operate only seasonally, or need an additional device for peak times.
+If you achieve a daily turnover of more than EUR 1,000, need to print receipts, or regularly want to accept cards without NFC (such as older Maestro cards with chip), a mobile terminal is the more robust choice.
 Many merchants combine both: terminal as the main system, smartphone as backup.

-The biggest cost advantage of Tap to Pay compared with a classic terminal lies in the eliminated hardware costs.
-You pay no purchase price, no rental, no maintenance contract.
-The costs are limited to transaction fees incurred per accepted payment and – depending on the provider – a monthly subscription.
+The biggest cost advantage of Tap to Pay compared to a classic terminal lies in the elimination of hardware costs.
+You do not pay for acquisition, rent, or a maintenance contract.
+Costs are limited to transaction fees incurred per accepted payment and – depending on the provider – a monthly subscription.

 Cost comparison of selected providers (Switzerland, as of 2026)